Location and capabilities

 The Punta Arenas Station was established in 2012 near the city of Punta Arenas, Chile, which is located at the South tip of the South American continent (latitude 53°S.).

-The Punta Arenas Station is located 28 km North of the main city, and is accessible through a main paved road throughout all the year.
+The Punta Arenas Station is located 28 km North of the main city and is accessible via a main paved road throughout all the year.
+When this station is used in combination with SSC's Dongara and Yatharagga stations in Australia, unmatched coverage opportunities are available for polar orbiting missions.

 Today a 7.3 meter S/X-band antenna supports several polar-orbit satellites for a dedicated customer, averaging around of 540 passes/month.
 This antenna is installed in an environmental radome which allows operation during the 365 days of the year, regardless of the wind conditions.